AppsDJ/CV/README.md

 - Provided highly efficient sales and business performance analysis on the monthly bookings of hotels and holiday packages

 - Run reports in Excel to organize analysis reports for presentation to management

 ## Education

 ### Edge Hill University, Ormskirk, UK
 ##### BSc.
 Honours in Web Systems Development (classification 2:1)

 Successfully studied towards and completed the degree programme.
 Modules studied include Hypermedia, Usability Principles, Web Databases, Web Scripting, Mobile Web Development, XML, SEO and Interaction Design.
-The Final Year Project (a Content Management System for a travel agent using XHTML, CSS 2.0, PHP 5, MySQL, JavaScript, jQuery) was awarded a 1 st class (A) grade.
+The Final Year Project(a Content Management System for a travel agent using XHTML, CSS 2.0, PHP 5, MySQL, JavaScript, jQuery) was awarded a 1st class (A) grade.
 The Project Proposal documentation was awarded a top grade of A* at 100%.

+### London Metropolitan University – London, UK
+Higher Education Certificate in Computing and Information Systems (classification 1st class with distinction)

+- Successfully studied toward and completed the undergraduate certification with a distinction.
+Modules studied include Java Programming, Object-Oriented Analysis and Design and Business Information Systems.

 #### Makers Academy (start_date to end_date)